I’m very happy to welcome you on this website which contains a lot of information about me, my progression over 40 years and my current projects!

 It is possible to acquire the rights to broadcast Retro Hit Box or Soul Box on your own radio station.

-For all other countries, please contact Bruno Hantson directly through the Contact form.
+Please contact Bruno Hantson directly through the Contact form.

 SPIRIT OF SOUL